Value Drifts: Tracing Value Alignment During LLM Post-Training: Analyzing Value Drifts During Preference Optimization

 \subsection{Results}

 \paragraph{\ppo largely preserves values learned during SFT.}

 In \Cref{fig:ppo_immigration_llama3B}, we show the stance distributions for Llama3 3B for the topic of immigration when trained using \ppo.
-As it indicates, stance probabilities in both \texttt{support} and \texttt{oppose} conditions are similar, both relatively unchanged from the SFT phase (e.g., $M_{support, \texttt{Llama-3-3B},\texttt{immigration}}(\texttt{SFTWildChat,PPO}) = 0.0$ in the \texttt{support} condition, and only $-0.02$ in the \texttt{oppose} condition); this is likely due to the KL-divergence term in the \ppo objective, which explicitly penalizes deviations from the SFT reference policy $\pi_{ref}$ (see \Cref{sec:pre-po}).
-We further perform a hyperparameter ablation to confirm the anchoring effect by varying the KL-regularizer $\beta$.
+As it indicates, stance probabilities in both \texttt{\support} and \texttt{\oppose} conditions are similar, both relatively unchanged from the SFT phase (e.g., $M_{support, \texttt{Llama-3-3B}} = 0.0$ in the \texttt{\support} condition, and only $-0.02$ in the \texttt{\oppose} condition); this is likely due to the KL-divergence term in the \ppo objective, which explicitly penalizes deviations from the SFT reference policy $\pi_{ref}$ (see \Cref{sec:pre-po}).
+We further perform a study by varying the hyperparameter to confirm the anchoring effect by varying the KL-regularizer $\beta$.
 We observe that a large $\beta$ effectively constrains the policy near the reference model, yielding minimal value drifts, while a smaller $\beta$ can aid in comparatively larger value drifts.
-Complete results across all topics, along with the full hyperparameter ablation study, are provided in \Cref{app:more_results} and \Cref{app:ppo_hps_effect}, respectively.
+Complete results across all topics, along with the full hyperparameter study, are provided in \Cref{app:more_results} and \Cref{fig:ppo_hps}, respectively.